 Good luck – that’s all I’m going to say here.

 5. Hang out with the hipsters on the East Side

 Portland is often perceived as a hipster paradise, flooded with beanies, man buns, and mole-fur sweaters.
 Though this isn’t often the case these days, most of Portland’s counterculture crowd hangs on the East Side.

-7. Eat at a food cart
+7. Eat at a food truck

-Aside from being a tourist attraction in themselves, the Portland food carts absolutely serve up some of the tastiest dishes in the city.
+Aside from being a tourist attraction in themselves, the Portland food trucks absolutely serve up some of the tastiest dishes in the city.
 Grab some cheap eats, grab a piece of the curb, and chow down with your mates.